Protecting Seattle’s Waterways

 Seattle waterways will benefit from upcoming projects to prevent sewage overflows and polluted stormwater runoff.

 Every year, rain washes millions of gallons of untreated sewage and stormwater into the city’s waterways, threatening human and aquatic health and our quality of life.
-In 2012, more than 154 million gallons of raw sewage and stormwater spilled into Seattle’s creeks, lakes, the Ship Canal, the Duwamish River, and Elliott Bay - creating significant health and environmental risks.
+In 2012, more than 154 million gallons of raw sewage and stormwater spilled into Seattle’s creeks, lakes, the Ship Canal, the Duwamish River, and Elliott Bay.
+These combined sewage overflows (CSOs) create significant health and environmental risks.

-Now, the City of Seattle has negotiated a first-of-its-kind proposed agreement (pdf) that will prevent sewage overflows by allowing the city to use the most cost-effective and environmentally beneficial projects to control and treat both stormwater and sewage.
+Now, the City of Seattle has negotiated a first-of-its-kind proposed agreement (pdf) that will prevent sewage overflows by allowing the city to use the most cost-effective and environmentally-beneficial projects to control and treat both stormwater and sewage.
+View the following to learn more about these projects and solutions:

-Annual overflows have been reduced from 30 billion gallons per year in 1970 to 190 million gallons in 2010.
-But we must finish the job in order to protect Seattle’s waterways and comply with the Clean Water Act.
+Combined sewer overflows have been reduced from 30 billion gallons per year in 1970 to 190 million gallons in 2010.
+But we must continue work on the following projects to finish the job in order to protect Seattle’s waterways and comply with the Clean Water Act.

 Over the next 13 years, the program is expected to spend about $500 million on projects to implement the proposed agreement.
 Funding the plan to protect our waterways will increase a typical single-family customer’s drainage and wastewater bill by an estimated $58.76 per year by 2025.